Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/pose.md

 # Silhouette

-Rivals characters are seen in a variety of palettes and stage backgrounds.
+Players see Rivals characters in a variety of palettes and stage backgrounds.
 Distinct silhouettes are important to make them clear at a glance.

 <cimg src="https://miro.medium.com/max/500/1*9fCU18CzaD3GYgIqMd42Gw.png" height=250 caption="street fighter silhouettes" />